This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 During the month of Ramadan, Muslims are required to elevate their level of spiritual and physical submission to God by way of fasting; that is to say, Muslims must abstain from eating, drinking, smoking, and also husband-wife intimacy from the breaking of dawn until the setting of the sun.

+The start of Ramadan has always carried a sense of mystique and reflection.
 Tradition mandates that the exact date of the holy month’s beginning must be determined by a moon sighting committee consisting of religious scholars, astronomers, and other authorities under the cover of night.
-The committee is responsible for observing certain sightings related to the appearance and cycle of the new crescent moon which heralds the start of Ramadan.
+The committee is responsible for observing certain sightings related to the appearance and cycle of the new crescent moon, which heralds the start of Ramadan.

-On the 29th day of Shaban, the moon sighting for Ramadan 2024 4ook place.
-The moon sighting date for Ramadan 2024 varies in each country because the Shaban month did not begin on the same day in every country.
+The moon sighting for Ramadan 2025 has not been announced yet.
+However, it’s important to note that the moon sighting date for Ramadan 2025 can vary in each country because the month of Shaban does not begin on the same day in every country.

 Umrah from UAE during Ramadan

-If you are thinking of performing Umrah during Ramadan, you can check our article about the latest update of Umrah 2024 below.
+If you are thinking of performing Umrah during Ramadan, you can check our article below, which contains the latest update on Umrah 2025.

 Ramadan in Dubai and the UAE